mdn/curriculum/curriculum/3-extensions/3-web-apis.md

 - [Canvas tutorial](https://developer.mozilla.org/docs/Web/API/Canvas_API/Tutorial)

-## 3.3 Storage APIs
+## 3.3 Client-side storage

 > **Notes**:
 >
-> - The main items of importance to understand in this set of conformance criteria are the general concepts, using Web Storage for most simple client-side storage tasks, and how cookies are used in positive and negative ways.
+> - The main items of importance to understand in this set of conformance criteria are the general concepts, using Web Storage for simple client-side storage tasks, and how cookies are used in positive and negative ways.

 Learning outcomes:

-- Understand the concepts of client-side storage
+- Understand the concepts of client-side storage:

-  - From web storage to other storage technologies

-  - Understand using embedded content to access storage across sites
+  - Know the common client-side data storage mechanisms — Web Storage API, cookies, Cache API, and the IndexedDB API.

-  - Key use cases — maintaining state across reloads and different sites to persisting login and user personalization data, and local/offline working
+  - Key use cases — maintaining state across reloads, persisting login and user personalization data, and local/offline working.

-  - Understand the negative patterns associated with client-side storage — tracking/fingerprinting
+  - Understand the negative patterns associated with client-side storage — for example using cookies for tracking/fingerprinting.

+- Using cookies to store arbitrary data, normally controlled by HTTP headers.

-- Using Web Storage
+- Using Web Storage for simple key-value pair storage, controlled by JavaScript.

-- Using cookies
+- Using IndexedDB:

-- Other related APIs

-> **Notes**:
->
-> - IndexedDB and Service Workers are complex, and constitute huge topics.
-It is not expected that students would exhaustively understand them at this stage, although we would suggest that students gain an understanding of the basics behind how they work.

-- IndexedDB

   - Complete client-side transactional database system.

-  - Specialized, and rarely used directly.
+  - Complex, and rarely used directly.
 You'd be more likely to use a library such as [dexie.js](https://dexie.org/).

-- Service Workers/Cache
+- Using Cache/Service Workers:

   - Understand the basic ideas behind their usage in Progressive Web Apps (PWAs), and the fundamental use case of making a site work offline.

+> **Notes**:
+>
+> - IndexedDB and the Cache API (commonly used with Service Workers) are complex, and constitute huge topics.
+Exhaustively understanding them at this stage is not necessary, although we would suggest that you gain an understanding of the basics behind how they work.

 Resources: